dmytriievyaroslav/PARSING-MINISTRY-OF-JUSTICE-OF-THE-SLOVAK-REPUBLIC-COMMERCIAL-REGISTER-DATABASE/README.md

 Python libraries used in the code:

 Requests - for making HTTP requests;

 BeautifulSoup - for parsing HTML documents;

 Xlsxwriter - for creating Excel files;

 Openpyxl - for editing Excel files;

 ThreadPoolExecutor - for more efficient and faster code execution;

 Time - for measuring the execution time of the code.

-The methodology is demonstrated in the form of a process map.
+The methodology is demonstrated in the form of a process map (Process Map.pdf).
-The process map is provided as a separate file (Process Map.pdf) for more comfortable perception.

 To speed up the execution of the code, multithreading technology was used.